cs-ed/impacts-SherrySwenson/README.md

 In support of inclusion, no prerequisites will be required.
 Students will engage in a variety of blended learning activities to foster equity and true learning.
 Large group instruction will not be the norm.
 Instead, small groups and hands-on learning will be preferred.
 I will give students choices in research and projects and ensure the relevance of topics and theory to my students and to course outcomes.
 Decision making will be a key concept in which all students will engage.

+At the start of each section, we will begin with an overview of topics as an introduction.
+We will apply a mix of real world examples and coding activities.
+We will research data.
+We will play games.
+We will debate.
+Each block will end with a five day coding project.

 ### Assessment